Time-tested Wisdom in the 21. Century

 You can read more about Traditional Tibetan Medicine at www.sorig.net

 It is a rapidly evolving field of classical Western medicine, its evolution which better addresses the needs of the 21st century.
-Alike Sowa Rigpa, functional medicine seeks true causes of illness and does not only try to eliminate the symptoms of disease.
+It is based on research and scientific evidence.
+Alike Sowa Rigpa, Functional Medicine seeks true causes of illness and does not only try to eliminate the symptoms of disease.
 It solves not only the isolated list of health symptoms, but takes into account the interaction of all possible factors that can affect the health condition in a complex and long-term perspective.

 More about functional medicine here